nrf-rs/nrf-hal/examples/ecb-demo/README.md

 # AES electronic codebook mode encryption demo

-Chose the microcontroller with one of the following features:
+Choose the microcontroller with one of the following features:
 - 51
 - 52810
 - 52832